Nuclear fusion–fission hybrid: Overall economy

-Through the early development of the hybrid concept the question of overall economics appeared difficult to handle.
-A series of studies starting in the late 1970s provided a much clearer picture of the hybrid in a complete fuel cycle, and allowed the economics to be better understood.
-These studies appeared to indicate there was no reason to build a hybrid.
+Through the early development of the hybrid concept, the question of overall economics appeared difficult to answer.
+A series of studies starting in the late 1970s provided a much clearer picture of the hybrid in a complete fuel cycle and allowed the economics to be better understood.
+These studies indicated there was no reason to build a hybrid.

 One of the most detailed of these studies was published in 1980 by Los Alamos National Laboratory (LANL).
-Their study noted that the hybrid would produce most of its energy indirectly, both through the fission events in its own reactor, and much more by providing Pu-239 to fuel conventional fission reactors.
-In this overall picture, the hybrid is essentially identical to the breeder reactor, which uses fast neutrons from plutonium fission to breed more fuel in a fission blanket in largely the same fashion as the hybrid.
-Both require chemical processing to remove the bred Pu-239, both presented the same proliferation and safety risks as a result, and both produced about the same amount of fuel.
-Since that fuel is the primary source of energy in the overall cycle, the two systems were almost identical in the end.
+They noted that the hybrid would produce most of its energy indirectly, both through the fission events in the reactor, and much more by providing 239Pu to fuel other fission reactors.
+In this overall picture, the hybrid is filling a role that is essentially identical to the breeder reactor.
+Both require chemical processing to remove the bred 239Pu, both presented the same proliferation and safety risks as a result, and both produced about the same amount of fuel.
+Since the bred fuel is the primary source of energy in the overall cycle, the two systems were almost identical in the end.

 What was not identical, however, was the technical maturity of the two designs.
-The hybrid would require considerable additional research and development before it would be known if it could even work, and even if that were demonstrated, the result would be a system essentially identical to breeders which were already being built at that time.
+The hybrid would require considerable additional research and development before it would be known if it could ever work, and even if that were demonstrated, the result would be a system essentially identical to breeders which were already being built at that time.
 The report concluded:

 The investment of time and money required to commercialize the hybrid cycle could only be justified by a real or perceived advantage of the hybrid over the classical FBR.
 Our analysis leads us to conclude that no such advantage exists.
 Therefore, there is not sufficient incentive to demonstrate and commercialize the fusion–fission hybrid.